PerfectlySoft/PerfectDocs/guide/sessions.md

 // MongoDB-Specific
 // The MongoDB collection used to store sessions SessionConfig.mongoCollection = "sessions"
 ```

 If you wish to change the SessionConfig values, you mush set these before the Session Driver is defined.

 The [**CSRF** (Cross Site Request Forgery)](csrf.md) security configuration and [**CORS** (Cross Origin Resource Sharing)](cors.md) security configuration are discussed separately.

+Note that for the Redis session driver there is no "timed event" via the `SessionConfig.purgeInterval` as the mechanism for expiry is handled directly via the `Expires` value added at session creation or update.

 ### IP Address and User Agent Locks